Boccca2014/CodeGra.de/docs/user/management.rst

 * **Finished** notification: send an e-mail to a specified e-mail address to notify when all graders are finished grading.

-.. note:: Notifications rely on the manually set status by the graders.
+.. note:: For these notifications to be sent, graders must manually update their status.

 Linters
 ~~~~~~~~~